devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 The Maestro of Cockpitdecks is the Cockpit entity.
 Internal components are interchangeably called *Cockpitdecks* items or *Cockpit* items (word is shorter *!*).

-## Cockpitdecks Internal Data
+## Cockpitdecks Internal Variable

-Cockpit or Cockpitdecks or simply Internal Data is an internal Cockpitdecks value mainly kept for statistical or introspection purposes.
-Button internal state is maintained inside a few Cockpitdecks internal data.
-(CockpitData, CockpitdecksData, InternalData are synonyms.)
+ Internal Variable is a value kept for statistical or introspection purposes inside Cockpitdecks, or its components.
+A Button internal state is maintained inside a few Internal Variables.

-End-users and Cockpitdecks developer can define and use internal cockpitdecks data.
-They all behave like simulator data, propagating changes to their listeners.
+End-users and Cockpitdecks developer can define and use internal variable.
+They all behave like any other Variable, propagating changes to their listeners.

 ## Cockpitdecks Instruction